o2r-project/api/docs/compendium/download.md

 ## Response

 The response is a file attachment.
-The suggested file name is available in the HTTP header `content-disposition` using the respective file extension (i.e. `.zip`, `.tar`, and `.tar.gz`).
+The suggested file name is available in the HTTP header `content-disposition` using the respective file extension for a file named with the compendium identifier (e.g. `wdpV9.zip`, `Uh1o0.tar`, or `LBIt1.tar.gz`).

 The `content-type` header also reflects the respective format, which can take the following values: